-The trustees are responsible for the other information.
 The other information comprises the information included in the trustees' annual report, other than the financial statements and our auditor's report thereon.
-Other information includes the Trustees' report (incorporating the strategic report and the directors' report), the governance statement, and the Accounting Officers statement.
-Our opinion in the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.
+The trustees are responsible for the other information contained within the annual report.
+Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.